-1) Encourage students to examine the nature and particularity of research in the Atmospheric Science and Physical Oceanography.
+1) Examine the nature and particularity of research in the Atmospheric Science and Physical Oceanography.

 How we study the atmosphere and ocean: (Climatology and meteorology, the impossibility of doing experiments in Atmospheric Science and Physical Oceanography, observation networks, remote sensing, numerical modelling)

 Ethics of Research: Right and wrong!

 Spatio-temporal variability: (Data structures, data handling, 4D fields, visualization, styles of analysis, (Spectral analyses, Wavelet analysis, Empirical Orthogonal Functions)).